noname007/blogpost/Specificity- Which Style Wins .md

 To make matters more confusing，top and bottom percentage values are also calculated based on the width of the containing element ， not its height。 So a 20% top margin is 20 percent of the width of the styled tags container.

 If the value used in a CSS property is 0, then you don’t need to add a unit of measurement.
 For example, just type margin: 0; instead of margin: 0px; .

+margin and padding shorthand：The order in which you specify the four values is important,It must be top,right,bottom and left.